-Matters can get nasty if you don’t have a power of attorney.
+Matters can get nasty if you don’t have a Business Power of Attorney.
 If you become incompetent, your family will need to go to court to appoint someone to manage your affairs.
 This person is commonly referred to as a conservator.
 The legal route is time-consuming and costly.
 Furthermore, the court may not appoint the person you would have selected to represent you.

-Assume a person has no power of attorney and falls into a coma as a result of his surgery.
+Assume a person has no Business Power of Attorney and falls into a coma as a result of his surgery.
 No one is capable of instantly taking over his business and other financial issues.
 To designate a conservator, his relatives will have to go to court.
 Even though they may have selected the brother as the conservator, the court may not agree to that decision.

-How Can You Make a Power of Attorney?
+How Can You Make a Business Power of Attorney?

 It is a simple process to create a power of attorney.
 Although it is not required, many states have standard forms that can be used, like this California power of attorney form here.
 You either fill in the blanks or check the boxes that apply.
-Find out if your state has a power of attorney form by searching for it on the internet.
+Find out if your state has a Business Power of Attorney form by searching for it on the internet.
 Some banks and brokerage firms have their own forms for business power of attorney.

 You’ll have to notarize your POA by signing it in front of a notary.
 Some states also require you to sign in front of one or more witnesses.
 You should file a copy of a POA with your county recorder’s office if your agent will be dealing with your business.

-In a Power of Attorney, Who Can Act As an Agent?
+In a Business Power of Attorney, Who Can Act As an Agent?

 Your agent has to be an adult, and someone you can trust.
 The person should also be capable of following your orders.
 For instance, if your family members don’t have business acumen, don’t choose a relative to run your company.